-Leah Kauffman founded the Rad Awards in 2015 for this very purpose, to celebrate women making positive changes.
+Leah Kauffman founded the Rad Awards in 2015 to celebrate women making positive changes.
 Last year, Kauffman and The Philadelphia Citizen partnered to host the awards’ first post-pandemic appearance, honoring 16 accomplished women and one male ally.
-Today, more than 60 Philadelphians have won Rad Awards.
+To date, more than 60 Philadelphians have won Rad Awards.

-Comcast’s Chief Diversity Officer and President of the Comcast NBCUniversal Foundation Dalila Wilson Scott, won Rad Girl of the Year.
+Comcast Chief Diversity Officer and President of the Comcast NBCUniversal Foundation Dalila Wilson Scott won Rad Girl of the Year.
 In her speech, she said, “It always has and it always will take rad girls to move our city forward and our country forward.
 So we have work to do, ladies!”

 Kauffman and The Citizen are teaming up again for the 2025 Rad Awards.
 This spring, we put out a call for nominations in 12 categories and received close to 100 responses.
-We’ve narrowed it down to four finalists in each category and we’re inviting you to fete each one of them (and find out the winner!) at a summer cocktail party at the Fitler Club from 6:30 to 9:30pm on the evening of July 30.
+We’ve narrowed it down to four finalists in each category.
+You’re invited to fete each one of them (and find out the winner!) at a summer cocktail party at the Fitler Club from 6:30 to 9:30pm on the evening of July 30.
 The event will be filled with music, style and joy.

 Artist of the Year